 Neo4j-oriented compatibility

-v0.2 is the first point where the Neo4j-oriented story becomes concrete.
+v0.2 is the first release with concrete Neo4j-oriented evidence.

 Bolt compatibility

-AionDB now has reproducible grouped evidence for the read-only Bolt compatibility surface across:
+Reproducible grouped evidence covers the read-only Bolt compatibility surface for:

 The grouped report is: